Ukulele Skill Levels

 This problem has certainly been created by the guitar world's penchant for tablature and chord picture diagrams, which is also prominent in the ukulele community.
 Despite this, there is no excuse for the failure on the part of players to learn what is absolutely rudimentary on any other instrument.

 This skill is part of the accompaniment role the ukulele is most used for.
-All songs, besides having chords, have a strum that is responsible for the “feel” of the song.
-If you play the wrong strum with a song, something will sound off.
+All songs, besides having chords, are played in a particular style and have an associated strumming pattern or patterns that is responsible for conveying the particular “feel” of the song.

 Strumming captures the most primitive element of music – rhythm.
 That tendency to tap our feet when we hear music can often be traced to the strumming pattern.

-Rhythm is one of the three primary components of music, It encompasses several aspects.
+Rhythm, is one of the three primary components of music (Melody, Harmony, Rhythm), It encompasses several aspects.
 On the one hand, rhythm is the duration of a note or a chord.
 It also includes tempo, the beats per second as measured by a metronome and the stability of the beat.
 Rhythm, as in tempo, can vary during a song.
 Some songs maintain a steady tempo from beginning to end.
 Other songs vary the tempo.
 Slowing down is called Ritardando and speeding up is called Acclerando.
 These are intentional musical effects and not the result of a player not being able to keep steady time or rhythm.
-The ability to “keep time” is one of the most important skills a ukulele player or any musician can develop.
+The ability to “Keep Time” is one of the most important skills a ukulele player or any musician can develop.